 You are not required to have your belongings on you at all times.
 You may believe that leaving them at the hotel is unsafe, but lugging them about in the city is not.
 Carry only what you need, such as identification, cash, and electronic devices.

 When going on a single journey, it’s best not to bring any valuables, such as jewelry or other needs.
+Free and Paid TRAVEL RESOURCES You May Explore.
 You don’t want to draw attention to them because they don’t provide a function.

 34. Always have some cash with you